OsmAnd-Rendering/Cycling/README_EN.md

     <summary><i>Android ; Alternative method</i></summary>
         <p>Once the file downloaded, move it in the folder located at Android → Data → net.osmand.plus → files → rendering.</p>
 </details>
+<br><br><br>

+## Configure the map for cycling

+### To get the most out of this rendering for CYCLING, please proceed as explained below:

+  - Go to map setting
+    - Tap on "Hide"
+      - Hide POI labels
+      - Hide POI icons

+*The screen will only display the POIs useful for cycling*
+<br><br>

+## Configure the map for cyclotouring

+### To get the most out of this rendering for CYCLOTOURING, please proceed as explained below:

+  - Go to map setting
+    - Tap on "Hide"
+      - Hide POI labels
+      - Hide POI icons

+**Then**

+  - Go to map setting
+    - Tap on "Details"
+      - activate POI for Cyclotouring

+*The screen will only display the POIs useful for Cyclotouring in addition to those for cycling.*